Why go carnivore? (aka zero carb)

 I don’t eat any olive oil nor other vegetable oils (ghee is higher smoke point than olive oil anyway).

 If you don’t know how to buy and cook steak, then read my article on it 🙂.
-Lately though I’ve taken to preparing my steak hot-pot style: boil water, drop in steak sliced up into cubes, wait 1½ minutes, drain, plate, salt (optional), eat.
+Lately though, I’ve been loving pan-fried grass fed lamb, especially the fatty cuts.

 I‘m very optimistic about this way of eating—meat seems to have some remarkable healing abilities for others as well.